Public-Health-Scotland/demo_oracle/README.md

 pip install -r requirements.txt

-5. You need to create a .env file.
+5. You need to create a .env file (environment variables).
 It will contain the following info:
+<span style="color:red">Caution:</span> Do not store your credentials in plain text or as part of your code (hardcoded).

 ```
 ORACLE_USER=your_user_name
 ORACLE_PASSWORD=your_password
 ORACLE_DSN=your_dns_url
 ```
+6. Ensure your .env file.
+Run this code to change permissions (it will be readable only for you):

+chmod 600 .env

-6. Run in terminal for quick test (you will see a table in terminal): python demo.py
+7. Run in terminal for quick test (you will see a table in terminal):

+python demo.py

-7. the file my_db.py contains a class which will connect to Oracle.
+8. the file my_db.py contains a class which will connect to Oracle.
 It will be used in your jupyter notebook e.g. my_jupyter.ipynb

 # References